The Covenant in depth

 Example 7: The children of Service personnel living on a military base commute to a local secondary school.
 The bus timetable prevents them staying beyond the school day.
 Therefore, they cannot access the after-school clubs.
 To remove this disadvantage, several schools jointly establish an extra after-school club on the military base.
 Alternatively, the school could run its club at other times, such as lunch times, or before school.
 Or, the school could ask the military base to provide an extra, later bus one afternoon a week.

-Members of the Armed Forces community face disadvantage if they take longer to receive goods or services than a comparable group in the UK general population, due to Service life.
+Members of the Armed Forces community face disadvantage if they wait longer to receive goods or services than a comparable group in the general population, due to Service life.

 Myth-busting about disadvantage